imapp-pl/gas-cost-estimator/docs/report_impact.md

 Similar assessments can be provided for other gas cost modifications and data exploration on gas usage.

+Low level data are collected for each call (subcall) because some gas cost factors are not additive, for instance memory expansion cost has quadratic dependence.
+Gas cost is calculated for the calls, then they are aggregated to obtain gas cost for transactions and for the blocks.

 Finally, we compare two figures: the original gas usage of a transaction, and the calculated gas usage assuming EIP-7904.
-So the tx throughput increment assessment is based on the block gas usage decrement as this is the raw non-experimental data.
+So the assessment of tx throughput increment is based on the calculated block gas usage decrement as this is the raw non-experimental data available.

 #### Gas Usage Vector